 Condoms are a form of barrier birth control, and they come in many varieties.
 Some condoms come coated with spermicide, which is a type of chemical.
 The spermicide most often used on condoms is nonoxynol-9.

 When used perfectly, condoms can protect against pregnancy 98 percent of the time.
 There is no current data indicating that condoms coated with spermicide are more effective at protecting against pregnancy than those without.

 Spermicide condoms also do not increase protection against sexually transmitted diseases, and they may actually increase the possibility of contracting HIV when having sexual intercourse with someone who already has the disease.

 Spermicides, such as nonoxynol-9, are a type of birth control.
 They work by killing sperm and blocking the cervix.
 This stops the sperm ejaculated in semen from swimming toward an egg.
 Spermicides are available in various forms, including:

 They can be used alone or in conjunction with other types of birth control, such as a cervical cap or diaphragm.

 Spermicides do not protect against sexually transmitted diseases (STDs).
-When used alone, spermicides are among the least effective methods of birth control available, with 28 percent of those sexual encounters resulting in pregnancy.
+When used alone, spermicides are among the least effective methods of birth control available, with of those sexual encounters resulting in pregnancy.

 Spermicide condoms have many positive features.
 They are: